Email & Authomation is Still #1

 Give your customers what they want.
 When polled, over ninety percent of people wanted to receive an email from brands they have an interest in.
 Eighty-six percent wanted an email monthly.
 Shockingly, fifteen percent asked for daily emails.
 When you are leveraging email and automation, you’re getting fantastic ROI on your marketing budget, and you’re giving your clients and prospects what they want!

 - Over 3.7 billion people are using email, and that number is growing fast.
 By 2021 the projected number of email users will exceed four billion.
 In contrast, in 2019, Facebook reached a little over two billion users.
 Email is crushing it!

 - Eighty percent of Retailers and B2C businesses report that email marketing yields the highest return on investment.
 On average, for every dollar spent, their return was between thirty-eight to forty-four percent.

 - All the cool kids are using email.
 With more and more of our future generations looking down at their phones, email usage is growing.
 Seventy-three percent of millennials prefer email when interacting with companies.
 Gone are the days of talking on the phone with big brands.
 Younger generations prefer digital interactions.

-Automation, automation, automation.
-Work while you sleep!
+- Automation, automation, automation.
+Leveraging Email and Automation allow you to work while you sleep!
 Over fifty percent of corporations are using some form of email for automated drip campaigns.

 Parts of an Email